Updated April 2026

 Secure Parking Matters

 Parking in a locked garage overnight can reduce premiums.
-It also reduces the risk of theft and vandalism - including charging cable theft.
+It also protects against hail damage, which is a significant risk in many parts of Australia.
 Let your insurer know about your parking arrangements.

 6